ucam-department-of-psychiatry/crate/docs/source/introduction/package_elements.rst

 Terminology
 -----------

-I will refer to ‘anonymisation’ in this document, but sometimes as a shorthand for ‘pseudonymisation’, in which IDs are removed and replaced by a generated pseudonym.
+We will refer to ‘anonymisation’ in this document, but sometimes as a shorthand for ‘pseudonymisation’, in which IDs are removed and replaced by a generated pseudonym.